pairingwg/pfc_standard/draft-yonezawa-pairing-friendly-curves.md

         end if;
         return (l * (P[1] -A[1]) + A[2] -P[2]);

-When implementing the line function, implementer should consider the isomorphism of E and its twisted curve E' so that one can reduce the computational cost of operations in G\_2.
+When implementing the line function, implementers should consider the isomorphism of E and its twisted curve E' so that one can reduce the computational cost of operations in G\_2.
 We note that the function Line\_function does not consider such isomorphism.

 Computation of optimal Ate pairing for BN curves uses Frobenius map.
 Let a Frobenius map pi for a point Q = (x, y) over E' be pi(p, Q) = (x^p, y^p).